-The Brookings Institute reports that “the top one percent alone holds more wealth than the middle class.
-They owned 29 percent—or over $25 trillion—of household wealth in 2016, while the middle class owned just $18 trillion.”
+Forbes also reportsthat “the top one percent alone holds more wealth than the middle class.
+They owned 30.4 percent—or over $34.2 trillion—of household wealth in 2021 while the bottom half of the population owned just $2.1 trillion.”

 An observation can be made that investments made by the 400 families have created thousands of jobs, it’s just that those jobs are located in China, India and Malaysia.
 Where would China be without the Walton family (WalMart)?
 Even Warren Buffet, who admits that he has a lower tax-effective rate than his secretary, has invested heavily in the next generation of autos being produced in China, not the U.S.